YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

 The addon is not used by resource store core, but used by the static handler middleware.

-If you wish to use a different algorithm to determine the URLs, you can implement your own version of this |RS| addon.
-It'll need to go in ``addons/rs/url.server.js`` in your application.
+If you wish to use a different algorithm to determine the URLs, you can implement your own version of this |RS| addon in the ``addons/rs/url.server.js`` file of your application.

 After the method ``preloadResourceVersions`` sets ``res.url`` to the static handler URL for the resource, the method ``getMojitTypeDetails`` sets the mojit's ``assetsRoot``.